-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, (i) for Proposal No. 1 to elect directors, votes "For," votes "Withhold" and broker non-votes, (ii) with respect to Proposal No. 4, approval, on a non-binding advisory basis, of the frequency of future stockholder advisory votes to approve executive compensation, votes for frequencies of one year, two years or three years, abstentions and broker non-votes; and (iii) with respect to Proposal No. 2, the ratification of an independent registered accounting firm, and Proposal No. 3, approval, on a non-binding advisory basis, of our executive compensation, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, (i) for Proposal No. 1 to elect directors, votes "For," votes "Withhold" and broker non-votes; and (ii) with respect to Proposal No. 2, the ratification of an independent registered accounting firm, and Proposal No. 3, approval, on a non-binding advisory basis, of our executive compensation, votes "For" and "Against," abstentions and, if applicable, broker non-votes.